 Evaluating the Definite Integral: ∫₁⁶⁴ (2/3)x^(2/3) dx

-This article provides a comprehensive guide on how to evaluate the definite integral ∫₁⁶⁴ (2/3)x^(2/3) dx.
-We will delve into the step-by-step process, explain the underlying mathematical principles, and address common questions related to integration.
-Understanding this process is crucial for students and professionals working with calculus and its applications in various fields like physics, engineering, and economics.
-The integral involves fractional exponents, which might seem daunting at first, but with a clear understanding of the power rule of integration, the solution becomes straightforward.
+This article provides a thorough look on how to evaluate the definite integral ∫₁⁶⁴ (2/3)x^(2/3) dx.
+Practically speaking, we will get into the step-by-step process, explain the underlying mathematical principles, and address common questions related to integration.
+Consider this: understanding this process is crucial for students and professionals working with calculus and its applications in various fields like physics, engineering, and economics.
+The integral involves fractional exponents, which might seem daunting at first, but with a clear understanding of the power rule of integration, the solution becomes straightforward But it adds up..

 Introduction to Definite Integrals